White Rose Centre: Dining

 In 2015 the White Rose extended the entrance to the upper level between car park 4 and 5 which created 3 new restaurants which have changed since opening.

 The Balcony leads to a newly constructed area of the centre known as The Village.
-This includes further eateries namely Pizza Hut, Five Guys, Limeyard, Wagamama, Chiquito and TGI Friday's.
+This includes further eateries namely Pizza Hut, Five Guys, Limeyard, Wagamama, Chiquito and TGI Fridays.

 Community

 The White Rose Centre is involved in a number of social welfare activities in the local area.
 Older people are able to participate in mall walking within the covered environment.
 It houses the White Rose Learning Centre run in conjunction with Education Leeds and Leeds City College to provide dance classes and other educational activities for children at risk of exclusion from school in an informal environment.
 The Quiet Room in the Upper Circle is available for use by all patrons and staff during the Centre opening hours.

-Criticisms
+Criticism

 Criticism has been levelled at the lack of a railway station, despite the centre's proximity to the Huddersfield and Wakefield railway lines.
-Plans to add a station have been developed and the go ahead to begin construction is expected in 2022.
+Plans to add a station have been developed and the go ahead to begin construction was expected in 2022.
+White Rose railway station is now expected to open in 2024.

 Past and future expansion

 In 2015 the White Rose extended the entrance to the upper level between car park 4 and 5 which created 3 new restaurants as well leading to the balcony and a new entrance to what would later be incorporated into 'The Village'.

 In 2017 a 65,000 ft2 £25 million extension was completed and named 'The Village'.
 It included an 11-screen IMAX Cineworld Cinema, a number of new restaurants including; Pizza Hut, Chiquito, Wagamama, Five Guys, Limeyard and TGI Fridays.
 A children's outdoor play area opened in 'The Village' in 2018.

-As mentioned previously, plans to add a small railway station have been developed and the go ahead to begin construction is expected in 2022.
+McDonald's sign

+In March of 2025, the shopping centre made the news when Steve Lovell posted in the Dull Men's Club Facebook group about the center of the 'D' in the McDonald's sign being missing.
+He proceeded to take measurements and print a replacement on his 3D printer before replacing the missing part of the 'D'.
+The center of the 'O' also broke away which Lovell also replaced.
+Lovell was then awarded 'Employee of the Month' for his efforts by the White Rose Centre.
+The story went viral with numerous news sources reporting on the story.